Pylons/pyramid/docs/designdefense.rst

 #) When I use the security proxy machinery, I can have a view that
-   conditionally displays certain HTML elements (like form fields) or prevents certain attributes from being modified depending on the depending on the permissions that the accessing user possesses with respect to a context object.
+   conditionally displays certain HTML elements (like form fields) or prevents certain attributes from being modified depending on the the permissions that the accessing user possesses with respect to a context object.

 #) I want to also expose my model via a REST API using Twisted Web.
 If
-   If Pyramid performed authorization based on attribute access via Zope3's security proies, I could enforce my authorization policy in both :mod:`pyramid` and in the Twisted-based system the same way.
+   Pyramid performed authorization based on attribute access via Zope3's security proies, I could enforce my authorization policy in both :mod:`pyramid` and in the Twisted-based system the same way.